antonskourides/lightenn/README.md

 `numpy` and a handful of supporting packages.
 The backprop implementation was re-derived from first principles (except for the initial Cost functions.)

+### Requirements

+LighteNN requires Python 3.6.x and numpy to run.
+The current implementation has been tested against numpy 1.13.1.
+All other modules required by LighteNN are contained in the Python 3.6 standard library.

 ### Features

 Features supported so far: